itgalaxy/eslint-plugin-itgalaxy/README.md

 module.exports = {
   extends: [
-    // You can change this on `"plugin:itgalaxy/script" or `"plugin:itgalaxy/script"` if you use `node-babel` or use ECMA modules for config file (like `.eslint.js`/`prettier.config.js`/etc)
+    // You can change this on `"plugin:itgalaxy/dirty" or `"plugin:itgalaxy/module"` if you use `node-babel` or use ECMA modules for config files (like `.eslint.js`/`prettier.config.js`/etc)
     "plugin:itgalaxy/script",
     "plugin:itgalaxy/esnext",
     "plugin:itgalaxy/node"